 Council has constructed a new pedestrian and bicycle bridge across Mayes Canal (Stage 5) as the latest improvement on the Minyama to Mooloolaba Bikeway.
 The project was funded by council, in conjunction with the Queensland Government's Cycle Network Local Government Grants Program.

 The bridge separates pedestrians and cyclists from vehicles travelling along Brisbane Road and spans the Mooloolah River between Bindaree Crescent and River Esplanade.
 The parkland areas on either side of the bridge have been upgraded with new seating, shelters, trees and plants.
 The bridge features decorative panel elements and is five metres wide.
 It has been designed to impose no new restrictions on navigation clearance of Mayes Canal.

 The project provides separated spaces for pedestrians and cyclist approaching the bridge and then minimises the interaction between them on the bridge using visual design treatments on the bridge deck.

 Where to from here

-On average more than 70,000 people per week ride bikes on the Sunshine Coast.
-Council surveys show that bike riders have increased by more than 60% in urban areas over the past two years.
+On average more than 70,000 people per week ride bicycles on the Sunshine Coast.
+Council surveys show that bike riders in urban areas have increased by 30% per annum in recent years.

-The bikeway will encourage environmentally friendly modes of transport and boost local tourism and economic development potential in line with the Queensland Cycle Strategy 2011-2021 and council's Regional Economic Development Strategy and the Active Transport Plan 2011-2031.
+The cycleway will encourage sustainable modes of transport and boost local tourism and economic development in line with council's Integrated Transport Strategy (adopted in December 2018) and the Active Transport Plan 2011-2031.